Author Archives: Jon Basil Utley

 About Jon Basil Utley

 Jon Basil Utley is publisher of The American Conservative.
 He is a graduate of Georgetown University’s School of Foreign Service with language studies in Germany and France.
 He first worked for American International Group insurance in Cuba, Venezuela and Colombia.
 He was founding editor/publisher of The Bogota Bulletin.
 Later he worked in finance and insurance in Peru.
 Then he became a foreign correspondent in South America for Knight Ridder newspapers.
 For 17 years, starting during the Reagan Administration, he was a contract commentator about communism and third world issues on the Voice of America.
+After the collapse of communism he worked with the Atlas Network on supporting the creation of free market think tanks in Russia and Eastern Europe.
 He managed an oil drilling partnership in Pennsylvania and later worked in real estate development.
 He has written for the Harvard Business Review, Washington Post, Journal of Commerce, Miami Herald and other papers.
 He was associate editor of The Times of the Americas, and a contributing editor to Conservative Digest.
 Utley was born in Moscow.
 His father, Arkadi Berdichevsky, a Russian trade official, was arrested in 1936 and later executed during the Soviet purges.
 His English mother, Freda Utley, escaped Russia with him.
 They immigrated to America in 1939, where she became a prominent anticommunist author and activist.